When a lead comes in, a rep needs to respond within 5 minutes to maximize their chances of contacting and converting the lead successfully.

 What goes into enriching leads swiftly, cost-effectively, and at scale?
 Automation.

 We’ll explain why automation is the solution by showcasing a few real-world examples and by breaking down a number of benefits it brings to the process.
+But we’ll start by defining lead enrichment, exploring the benefits it offers, and breaking down the types of enrichment data that are worth using.

 What is lead enrichment?